bebosudo/advanced-programming/exam/report.md

 ## Mixing: C++ ♥ Python !

-In order to mix C++ with Python we used [`pybind11`](https://github.com/pybind/pybind11/), a lightweight open-source framework, which made the integration process smooth, without the hassles of installing a gigantic framework such as Boost.
+In order to mix C++ with Python we used [`pybind11`](https://github.com/pybind/pybind11/), a lightweight and open-source framework, which made the integration process smooth, without the hassles of installing a gigantic framework such as Boost.

 Python3 was chosen, since is the most developed and active version nowadays.

-We suggest to use a virtualenv (the official [documentation](https://virtualenv.pypa.io/en/stable/installation/) is available); to install `pybind11` type:

-    $ pip install pybind11

-Moreover, the `pybind` headers are requested, and we installed them with the submodule update in the `C++ chapther` above.
+The `pybind` headers are requested to compile the C++ code into a python module, but we have already downloaded them with the `git submodule update` in the [C++ section](#c-section) above.

-By running a `make` in the directory `exam/mix/` you can build the `.so` library; which is available as a script in `exam/mix/benchmarks.py`: this show the difference before and after executing a re-balancing on the three, completely done in Python!
+By running a `make` in the directory `exam/mix/` you can build the `.so` library, which is available as a script in `exam/mix/benchmarks.py`: this show the difference before and after executing a re-balancing on the three, completely done in Python!

 ## Benchmarking

 To highlight the advantages of having a _balanced_ _BST_, we have written a simple benchmark.
 In this benchmark we measure the time spent in carrying out a given operation (in this case 10K `find` calls) on the same randomly populated _BST_ before and after the `balance()` call.

-All the code to make the comparison has been written in Python thanks to the binding we have created for our `BTree` class.
+All the code to make the comparison has been written in Python with to the binding to our `BTree` C++ class.

 ![benchmarking plot](https://github.com/bebosudo/advanced-programming/raw/master/exam/mix/benchmark.png "Find operation in a BST (balanced vs unbalanced)")